AfricasTalkingLtd/africastalking-java/README.md

     - `phoneNumber`: Your Africa's Talking issued virtual phone number
     - `url`: URL to your media file.

+- `requestCapabilityToken(String clientName, String phoneNumber, boolean incoming, boolean outgoing, String expire)`: Request a capability token to be used by the webrtc client.

+  - `clientName`: Your unique name used to identify and call your browser client(without space characters)
+  - `phoneNumber`: Your Africa's Talking issued virtual phone number
+  - `incoming`: Enable the client to receive incoming calls.
+Defaults to `true`
+  - `outgoing`: Enable the client to make outgoing calls.
+Defaults to `true`
+  - `expire`: Period of time it takes the token to expire, in seconds.
+Default is `86400s`

 - `ActionBuilder`: Build voice xml when callback URL receives a `POST` from Africa's Talking